 As previously mentioned, Espelette is very famous for its dried red peppers, called Piment d’Espelette.
 The peppers are traditionally dried out at the end of the summer, offering beautiful scenery since they dry hanging from the facades and balconies of the houses.

-The peppers are so important in the area that there is even an Espelette pepper festival that is celebrated annually during the last weekend of October (Oct.
-28th & 29th in 2017).
+The peppers are so important in the area that there is even an Espelette pepper festival that is celebrated annually during the last weekend of October.
 During that festival, not only can you taste and buy peppers but you can also see Basque dance exhibitions, traditional music concerts, parades and Basque sporting competitions.

 Castle of the Barons of Espelette